Mathematical models for therapeutic approaches involving electric conductors or shielding: Circular conductor wire

 \section{Circular conductor wire}

-In this section, we consider a mathematical model for one loop of insulated copper wire (e.g. HDMI cable) placed on a person's head.
+In this section, we consider a mathematical model for one loop or several loops of insulated copper wire (e.g. HDMI cable) placed on a person's head.
 Proposition \ref{thwire} may be interpreted to consider this a way to relieve a certain type of minor head pain.

 We will model the human head by a ball of radius $a>0$ in the $3$-dimensional space:

 Model a nerve by a conductor wire positioned on the big circle in the $xy$-plane

 (see Fig. \ref{figbraner}).